Kanjelkheir/githubSearch/README.md

 winget install Schniz.fnm
 fnm install 23
 ```
-## clone the repository into your machine
+## Clone the repository into your machine

 ```bash
 git clone https://github.com/bilal-algorithms/githubSearch.git && cd githubSearch

 ```
-now you are ready to start installing the packages
+Now you are ready to start installing the packages

 ## install all the packages needed for the project

-this following command will install all the packages needed for running this project on your local machine
+The following command will install all the packages needed for running this project on your local machine

 ```bash
 npm install